astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

     detector.write_to("file.fits")

 As can be seen, there is a very similar pattern.
-Obviously there are a few more steps involved, in the actual ScopeSim code, however the ``observe'' method of an optical model consists of little more than a python implementation of this pseudo-code.
+Obviously there are a few more steps involved, in the actual ScopeSim code, however the "observe" method of an optical model consists of little more than a python implementation of this pseudo-code.

 .. todo:: include list of effects in scopesim?